videntity/provider-data-tools/README.md

 Version: 0.7.8

+__These scripts are both Python 2 & 3 compatible.__

 This repository contains a number of command-line utilities and related code libraries for parsing, creating, and validating US-based health provider data.
 These tools are:

-* chop-nppes-public   - Parse the npi public data dissemination into flattened files.
+* chop-nppes-public.py   - Parse the npi public data dissemination into flattened files.
 * csv2pjson_public.py - Parse the npi public data dissemination into ProviderJSON files.
 * csv2fhir_public.py  - Parse the npi public data dissemination to FHIR Practitioner and Organization Resources.
 * validate-pjson      - Parse a Provider JSON document and output errors and warnings as JSON.
 * validate-pjson-dir  - Bulk validation of the output of csv2pjson-public.py.
-* create-provider-indexes - Create default MongoDB indexes on Provider JSON data to support public search on common fields.
+* create-provider-indexes.py - Create default MongoDB indexes on Provider JSON data to support public search on common fields.
 * pull_pecos.py       - Download all or pieces of the PECOS Database in CSV format.
 * loadnppes.py        - Download public, parse to JSON, and load to MongoDB in one step.